code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

 ### Flexibility

-Since API Gateways act as a façade in front of other services, you can integrate services that work with different protocols or formats.
+Since API Gateways act as a façade in front of other services, you can integrate services that work with **different protocols or formats**.

 For example, you can have one service that exposes GraphQL APIs, another one that works with GRPC, and have them all exposed as REST APIs using the API Gateway as a wrapper/converter to and from such formats.

-Hiding the actual API endpoints behind a Gateway also allows you to **implement [API Composition](https://www.code4it.dev/blog/overview-api-gateways/#api-composition)**, which is a technique that will enable you to aggregate the results from different internal API calls and return the caller only the final result (as opposed as making the client call 3 services and then compose the result afterwards).
+Hiding the actual API endpoints behind a Gateway also allows you to **implement [API Composition](https://www.code4it.dev/blog/overview-api-gateways/#api-composition)**, which is a technique that will enable you to aggregate the results from different internal API calls and return the caller only the final result (as opposed as making the client call each single service and compose the result afterwards).

 ![API Composition simplifies the data aggregation](./api-composition.png)